somebloke1/chroma_mcp_server/docs/README.md

 3. **Validated Learning Collection**: Store only code changes with proven learning value based on evidence like test transitions and error resolution.
 4. **Measurable ROI**: Track concrete metrics showing the impact of your RAG system on development efficiency and code quality.
 5. **Continuous Improvement**: The system naturally adapts to focus on high-value solutions.
+6. **Automated Test-Driven Learning**: Captures the complete lifecycle from test failure to fix, creating evidence-based validation for promoted learnings.

 ## Key Enhanced Features

+### Automated Test-Driven Learning

+The system includes a fully automated test-driven learning workflow that:

+- Automatically captures test failures and their context
+- Monitors for subsequent test successes after code changes
+- Creates validation evidence with bidirectional links to code and chat history
+- Promotes high-quality fixes to derived learnings
+- Integrates with Git hooks for seamless operation

+See the [Automated Test Workflow Guide](usage/automated_test_workflow.md) for implementation details.

 ### Error-Driven Learning